- Main

 What’s the best platform for selling courses?

 It depends on your audience and needs.
-Look for: local payment system support (critical for UA/RU markets), built-in CRM and email automation (so you don’t assemble a stack of separate services), native language support, flat pricing with no sales commissions.
+Look for: local payment systems (critical for UA/RU markets), a built-in CRM and email automation (so you don’t assemble a stack of separate services), native-language support, flat pricing with no sales commissions.
 Key: test 2–3 platforms on free trials before committing.

 Start with free channels: SEO blog, YouTube, Instagram Reels.
-Build an email list through lead magnets.
-With just 500 subscribers, you can run your first launch.
-Affiliate programs require no upfront costs.
+Build a strong lead magnet and grow your email list.
+With just 500 subscribers you can run your first launch.
+An affiliate program also requires no upfront costs.

 Should I sell before or after creating the course?

 Ideally, before.
-Run a pre-sale: landing page, curriculum, early access discount.
+Run a pre-sale: build a landing page, describe the curriculum and outcomes, offer an early-access discount.
 If people buy — create.
+If not — adjust the product before investing time in production.
 This reduces risk by 10x.

 How many leads do I need for the first launch?